 In order to establish a redundant laboratory facility, we would have to spend considerable time and money securing adequate space, constructing the facility, recruiting and training employees, and establishing the additional operational and administrative infrastructure necessary to support a second facility.
 Additionally, any new clinical laboratory facility opened by us would be required to be certified under the Clinical Laboratory Improvement Amendments of 1988, or CLIA, a federal law that regulates clinical laboratories that perform testing on specimens derived from humans for the purpose of providing information for the diagnosis, prevention or treatment of disease.
 We would also be required to secure and maintain state licenses required by several states, including California, Florida, New York and Pennsylvania, which can take a significant amount of time and result in delays in our ability to begin operations at that facility.
 If we failed to secure any such licenses, we would not be able to process samples from recipients in such states.
 We also expect that it would be difficult, time-consuming and costly to train, equip and use a third-party to perform tests on our behalf.
 We could only use another facility with the established state licensures and CLIA certification necessary to perform our current or future tests following validation and other required procedures.
-We cannot assure you that we would be able to find another CLIA-certified facility willing or able to adopt our current or future tests for us on commercially reasonable terms.
+We cannot assure you that we would be able to find another CLIA-certified facility willing or able to adopt our current or future tests for us on comply with the required procedures, or that this laboratory would be willing or able to perform the tests for us on commercially reasonable terms.